-2.2.
-The Strategy sets out three objectives in pursuance of the overall aim as follows:

-- To better manage the risks and consequences of flooding from rivers, the sea, groundwater, reservoirs, ordinary watercourses, surface water and sewers and coastal erosion. - To contribute to planning and adapting to future flooding and coastal change; and - To create climate resilient places that facilitates a greener, cleaner, and more resilient future - 2.3.
+- 2.2.
+The Strategy sets out three objectives in pursuance of the overall aim: - to better manage the risks and consequences of flooding from rivers, the sea, groundwater, reservoirs, ordinary watercourses, surface water and sewers and coastal erosion; - to contribute to planning and adapting to future flooding and coastal change; and - to create climate resilient places that facilitates a greener, cleaner, and more resilient future. - 2.3.
 The Board supports the national aim and objectives for the management of flood risk and water levels and the Board's policy and approach will be consistent with them.